fuzzylabs/edge-vision-power-estimation/torch_trt/README.md

 * Dynamo approach does not provide `INT` precision support at the moment.

 * `use_python_runtime` parameter to the compiler changes which profiler is being used.
   * If set to `True`, it uses [PythonTorchTensorRTModule](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_PythonTorchTensorRTModule.py#L26C7-L26C32) as it's runtime.
 This approach _does not_ provide an option in it's [enable_profiling](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_PythonTorchTensorRTModule.py#L417) function to save the layer-wise latency.
 It instead just prints the traces on the stdout.
+In our implementation, we have written [utility functions](./trt_utils.py) around this implementation to save layer-wise latency and tensorrt engine information to JSON files.
   * If set to `False`, it uses [TorchTensorRTModule](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_TorchTensorRTModule.py#L53) as it's runtime.
 This approach _does_ provide [option](https://github.com/pytorch/TensorRT/blob/d11ff5c14cb45c975b4a9698b211ebacf1a36bb7/py/torch_tensorrt/dynamo/runtime/_TorchTensorRTModule.py#L283) to store the profiling traces in a directory.

 * At present there's no clean way to profile as noted in one of the issues on the TensorRT repo : <https://github.com/pytorch/TensorRT/issues/1467>.
 We use a hacky approach to enable profiling as suggested in the comment on the issue.